 The Metabolic and Newborn Screening Follow-up Program offers initial confirmatory evaluations and follow-up care for children whose blood spot screens are abnormal or have a presumed or confirmed inborn error of metabolism.
 Our team of experts includes biochemical geneticists who specialize in metabolic disorders, genetic counselors, a nurse and a metabolic dietician.

 For Anna, rising above the challenges of having a rare chromosomal condition takes spirit and determination.
 Step-by-step, she’s defying the odds.

 Prader-Willi syndrome is a genetic condition that occurs in about 1 in every 12,000-15,000 people.

 The Twin Cities' second annual 22q at the Zoo takes place Sunday, May 22, at the Minnesota Zoo in Apple Valley.

 Our genetic counselors are available to help you determine whether a genetic consultation may be helpful.
 Children’s Physician Access is available 24/7 with a representative on the line throughout the call to assist with referrals, consultations and admissions and to provide general information.

 When you want answers, you want to talk to experts.
 They work as a team to evaluate, diagnose, and treat your child.
-And every family who comes through our clinic door at Children's Hospitals and Clinics of Minnesota meets with a genetic counselor as well as a board certified geneticist or advanced practice registered nurse with additional training in genetics.
+And every family who comes through our clinic door at Children’s Minnesota meets with the appropriate team member – a genetic counselor and/or a board certified geneticist.

-At Children's Hospitals and Clinics of Minnesota, we focus on research and innovations that make a difference in the care of our patients.
+At Children's Minnesota, we focus on research and innovations that make a difference in the care of our patients.
 From improving day-to-day quality of life for children and teens, to developing new pain management approaches and adopting cutting-edge technologies, our research is completely kid and family-focused.